If a certain area has been issued an orange or red travel advice, the Ministry of Foreign Office recommends not travelling to that area.

 Please take into account that the extra coverage for costs incurred abroad provided by Wereldfit or Superfit is only valid for the first 180 days of your travels.

-At the moment code orange or red applies to the entire world.
-As of June 15, 2020, the travel advice for a number of countries will change.
-If you are traveling abroad from 15 June, the maximum insured period abroad of 180 days as per our General rules and regulations will again apply, even if you exceed this maximum period due to mandatory quarantine.
+As of June 15, 2020, the travel advice for a number of countries has changed.
+Since then, travel advice codes often change.
+Please take into account that the maximum insured period abroad of 180 days as per our General rules and regulations always applies, even if you exceed this maximum period due to mandatory quarantine.
 The situation surrounding the coronavirus can change at any time.
 In the event of a new outbreak, countries may take strict measures, such as restricting access to certain areas and closing borders.
 This can go very quickly.
 It is up to you if you are willing to take the risk.

 Zorgassistance emergency centre

 Do you unexpectedly need health care or assistance abroad?
 Please contact our Zorgassistance emergency centre.